Colorectal Cancer Screening

 Colorectal cancer remains the second leading cause of U.S. cancer fatalities, with nearly 50,000 deaths annually.
 It also is one of the most avoidable types of cancer.

 UCI Health polyp detection rates are among the highest in the nation.
 Our gastroenterologists are among the most experienced at performing colonoscopies safely and painlessly.
+Our experts also have pioneered artificial intelligence (AI) software that dramatically boosts the detection rate of cancerous and precancerous polyps to more than 90%.

 Call our experienced UCI Health colorectal diseases team today at 844-824-2656 to schedule your colorectal cancer screening test.